 Claims for someone wrongly dying may arise if someone’s negligence or breach of duty causes another person to die.
 Family members may have a case if the deceased lost their life due to:

-A skillful fatal accident attorney in Palm Bay could negotiate with the insurance company on behalf of the family or present their claim in court.
+A Palm Bay wrongful death attorney could negotiate with the insurance company on behalf of the family or present their claim in court.

 In the state, the only person permitted to file a lawsuit for the person who wrongly died is the decedent’s representative.
 A personal representative is appointed by the deceased in their last will and testament prior to their death.
 In many cases, the personal representative is a spouse, adult child, other family members, or a close friend.

 If the deceased did not sign a will, a judge could appoint someone to represent the decedent’s estate.
 The personal representative must file within two years of the accident or risk losing any claim for damages.
-A hard-working attorney in Palm Bay familiar with cases involving someone wrongly dying could ensure that the claim is filed timely.
+A hard-working attorney in Palm Bay familiar with cases involving someone untimely death could ensure that the claim is filed timely.

 Regardless of who initiates the lawsuit, only certain people may seek damages in a claim if someone wrongly dies.
 These people might be the decedent’s surviving spouse, parents, children, and relatives who were dependent on them at the time of their passing.